 Woodchucks in Massachusetts

 Woodchucks are common and abundant in Massachusetts.
-They are found everywhere in the state except on Marthas Vineyard and Nantucket.
-Often called "groundhogs" or "whistle-pigs," they are not in the pig family at all.
-Woodchucks are burrowing members of the squirrel family (Sciuridae), which includes tree squirrels, flying squirrels, and chipmunks.
-In the western U.S., there are five related species called "marmots."
+They are found throughout the state except on Nantucket and Martha’s Vineyard.
+Often called “groundhogs” or “whistle-pigs,” they are not in the pig family at all.
+Woodchucks are burrowing members of the squirrel family, which includes tree squirrels, flying squirrels, and chipmunks.
+In the western U.S., there are five related species called “marmots.”

-Woodchuck damage to home vegetable or flower gardens is often difficult to control.
-Homeowners need to keep in mind that, when populations are high and food sources are abundant, new woodchucks will quickly replace those that have been eliminated.
-To avoid or reduce damage and make your property less attractive to woodchucks, consider the following options:
+Woodchuck damage to vegetable or flower gardens is difficult to control.
+When populations are high and food sources are abundant, new woodchucks will quickly replace those that have been eliminated.
+To avoid or reduce damage and make your property less attractive to woodchucks, consider the following options.

-- Exclusion: Fencing can help alleviate woodchuck damage, but woodchucks are good climbers, so fences should be at least 3 feet high, constructed of heavy chicken wire or 2-inch mesh welded wire.
-Bury the lower edge 10-12 inches deep to prevent 'chucks from burrowing under it.
-An electric wire 4-5 inches off the ground and 4-5 inches from the fence, powered by an approved fence charger, will discourage woodchucks from climbing.
+Fencing can help alleviate woodchuck damage, but woodchucks are good climbers, so fences should be at least 3 feet high, constructed of heavy chicken wire or 2-inch mesh welded wire.
+Bury the lower edge 10–12 inches deep to prevent them from burrowing under it.
+An electric wire 4–5 inches off the ground and 4–5 inches from the fence, powered by an approved fence charger, will discourage woodchucks from climbing.
 Electrified netting is also effective.
-Contact your local farm supply business or a MassWildlife district office for information on electric fences.
 As an alternative, bend the top 15 inches of the fence outward at a 45° angle.

-- Structures: Woodchucks may burrow under sheds, porches, walkways, or other structures.
+Woodchucks may burrow under sheds, porches, walkways, or other structures.
 Be proactive and securely block up all possible crevices, cracks, and holes prior to any use by woodchucks.
-Examine these areas regularly.
 Boards, fencing, or stones may have to extend 12 inches or more into the ground to prevent tunneling.
-If 'chucks get into these places, you may have to block them repeatedly.
 Be careful not to block such places when woodchucks may be trapped inside.

-- Fumigants: Woodchucks may be killed in their burrows with commercial gas cartridges that produce carbon monoxide and other gases.
-First, you need to find the main burrow entrance and all secondary holes.
+Woodchucks may be killed in their burrows with commercial gas cartridges that produce carbon monoxide and other gases.
+Find the main burrow entrance and all secondary holes.
 Block all holes except the main one with a chunk of sod.
 Ignite the cartridge, throw it down the hole, and block up the hole.
 Watch for smoke emissions, which indicate a poor seal.
 Follow all directions on the cartridge.
-Do not use gas cartridges under sheds, porches, or other buildings.
-Do not use the cartridges on other animals.
-Remember that woodchucks are abundant and new animals may try to reoccupy the area later.